wenbingz/light-spark/README.md

 - Partitioner: `HashPartitioner`, `RangePartitioner`
 - akka as messaging protocol

-## It can really be run in distributed mode

 ## Test
 ### Run driver and executor in single process
 ```bash